 I personally switched to Python from R simply because I wanted to dive into the Deep Learning space but with an R, it was almost impossible.
 But not anymore!

-With launch of Keras in R, this fight is back at the center.
+With the launch of Keras in R, this fight is back at the center.
 Python was slowly becoming the de-facto language for Deep Learning models.
 But with the release of Keras library in R with tensorflow (CPU and GPU compatibility) at the backend as of now, it is likely that R will again fight Python for the podium even in the Deep Learning space.

 Below we will see how to install Keras with Tensorflow in R and build our first Neural Network model on the classic MNIST dataset in the RStudio.